sportiduino/sportiduino/README.md

 [Manual](/docs/en.md)

 This project is open and free.
 Anyone can reproduce it yourself.
 Just follow the instructions from the Manual.
-The low cost of the components can be worth your efforts (about USD $10 for one base station and $0.2 per RFID tag).

 This development is a hobby.
 No guarantees are given, various kinds of problems are possible during reproduction.